seek-oss/html-sketchapp-cli/README.md

 - Text: The Text class for type checking of layer
 - Rectangle: The Rectangle class for type checking of layer
 - ShapeGroup: The ShapeGroup class for type checking of layer
-- RESIZING_CONSTRAINTS: contains friendly names for `setResizingConstraint` API.
+- RESIZING_CONSTRAINTS: Object containing constants for the `setResizingConstraint` API

 For example, when handling SVGs differently from other layers: